Medicare Observation vs. Inpatient Status Denied

 - If you need SNF care and it was denied, appeal the SNF denial as well.
 Explain that you should have been classified as inpatient and that the 3-day requirement was met.

 - Get free help.
-Contact your State Health Insurance Assistance Program (SHIP) or call 1-800-MEDICARE (1-800-633-4227).
-The Center for Medicare Advocacy also has resources specifically for observation status issues.
+Contact your State Health Insurance Assistance Program (SHIP) or call 1-800-MEDICARE (1-800-633-4227) for free, unbiased help understanding your status and filing an appeal.

 Sources

-- Medicare.gov: Inpatient or Outpatient Hospital Status Affects Your Costs — official explanation of how status affects coverage
+- Medicare.gov: Inpatient or Outpatient Hospital Status Affects Your Costs — how observation (Part B) vs. inpatient (Part A) status affects your costs.

 - CMS: Hospital Appeals — Change of Inpatient Status (Alexander v.
-Azar) — new appeal rights for observation status changes
+Azar) — appeal rights for Original Medicare patients reclassified to observation.

-- CMS: Appeal Rights for Certain Changes in Patient Status — Final Rule (October 2024) — the federal rule implementing these appeal rights
+- Federal Register: Appeal Rights for Certain Changes in Patient Status — Final Rule (Oct 2024) — the rule implementing those appeal rights (stays on or after Jan 1, 2009).

-- KFF: Medicare Advantage Prior Authorization Determinations (2024) — appeal overturn data
+- KFF: Medicare Advantage Prior Authorization Determinations, 2024 — 80.7% of appealed prior-authorization denials were overturned.

 Not sure which you have?
 Check the top of your denial notice.
 If it names a private insurance company (like Humana, UnitedHealthcare, or Aetna), you have Medicare Advantage.
 If it says "Centers for Medicare & Medicaid Services," you have Original Medicare.